 - their own weakness and unworthiness in contrast with the purity and loveliness of the glorious character of Christ.

 Thus when we see and perceive the importance and holiness of the work there being done, everything of a selfish nature will be abhorred by us.
 Sin will appear as it is – the transgression of God’s holy law.
-The atonement of Christ will be better understood.
-Thus by living faith we shall see that whatever of virtue humanity possesses, it exists only in Christ – the world’s Redeemer.

 If believers, like Isaiah, will humble their souls before God, there is hope for them.
 The bow of promise is above the throne, and the work done for Isaiah will be performed in them.
 God will respond to the petitions coming from the contrite heart.